johnpuksta/Gobb/README.md

 6. Continue Vibe Coding and Interact with your Agent to tell it to keep/undo changes!

 7. __Optional:__ If you want to locally debug Gobb, then you will need to inject the URL, Email, and ApiToken in the `appsettings.json` file.
 Notes on how to debug can be found under [Debug Notes](Documents/DebugNotes.md).

+    Gobb supports dynamic selection of ticket providers (Jira or GitHub).
+To configure this, update the `appsettings.json` file or set environment variables as needed.

+    #### appsettings.json Example
+    ```json
+    {
+      "TicketClient": {
+        "Type": "Jira" // Change to "GitHub" to use GitHubClient
+      },
+      "GitHubClient": {
+        "RepositoryOwner": "your-repo-owner",
+        "RepositoryName": "your-repo-name",
+      }
+    }
+    ```
+- **`Type`**: Specifies the ticket provider to use.
+Set to `Jira` for Jira integration or `GitHub` for GitHub integration.
+- **`GitHubClient`**: Only required if `Type` is set to `GitHub`.
+Configure the repository owner, name, and token here.

+#### Other appsettings.json Configuration
+In addition to the dynamic ticket provider configuration, the `appsettings.json` file includes the following settings:

+- **`Logging`**: Configures the logging levels for the application.
+  - `Default`: The default logging level for the application.
+  - `System`: The logging level for system-related logs.
+  - `Microsoft`: The logging level for Microsoft-related logs.

+- **`JiraClientOptions`**: Contains the configuration for connecting to Jira.
+  - `Url`: The base URL of your Jira instance (e.g., `https://domain.atlassian.net`).
+  - `Email`: The email address associated with your Jira account.
+  - `ApiToken`: The API token for authenticating with Jira.

+These settings are essential for the application's functionality and should be configured according to your environment.

 <p Align="right">(<a href="#readme-top">back to top</a>)</p>